abhinavthula/api-test/README.md

 See more test examples in the folder 'test/api-test'

 ## Run test
-Run `node index` in 'test/api' to start the a simple API webservice.
-Then (in another terminal instance), run `npm test` in the project root folder.
+Run `npm test` in the project root folder.

 ## TODO
 * Array notation: there is no way to declare an array yet